Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Evaluation

 \subsubsection{Implementation of the CIM Simulator}

-In this work, we implement an Ising solver by simulating the time evolution of the amplitude heterogeneity correction-based bi-stable system described by~(\ref{eq:cim1}) and~(\ref{eq:cim2}).
-Our simulator performs numerical integration using the Range-Kutta method~(RK4)~\cite{rk4} for 512 time-steps and $dt = 0.005$.
+In this paper, we implement an Ising solver by simulating the time evolution of the amplitude heterogeneity correction-based bi-stable system described by~(\ref{eq:cim1}) and~(\ref{eq:cim2}).
+Our simulator performs numerical integration using the Range-Kutta method~(RK4)~\cite{rk4} for 512 time~steps and $dt = 0.005$.
 Note that the step size required for convergence of numerical integration will become increasingly smaller as the problem size increases.
 For the scenarios simulated in this paper, $dt = 0.005$ was found to be sufficient.
 The initial values $x_i$ are i.i.d $\mathcal{N}(0,0.001)$ and $e_i$ are initialized using a folded $\mathcal{N}(0,0.001)$ distribution.
-We set $p = 0.98$, $\beta = 1$, $a = 2$ and $\gamma = 1000/(256\cdot0.01)$.
+We set $p = 0.98$, $\beta = 1$, $a = 2$ and $\gamma = 1000/(512\cdot0.005)$.
 These parameters were empirically selected, based on trial-and-error experiments, such that the system can achieve a steady state and attain good performance.
 Note that performance can be further improved by optimally selecting these parameters, and we plan to address this in our future work.
 If any iteration fails to converge in 512 integration steps, then the spin output $\mathbf{s}$ is such that $\mathbf{T}\mathbf{s} = \mathbf{0}$~(where $\mathbf{T}$ is the transform matrix defined by~(\ref{def:transformMatrix})).
+Additionally, we also consider the intermediate states of the CIM as candidate solutions as they are readily available to the solver after each integration step.